 Where to Find the Best Fish and Chips in London

-The answer: they’re all true.
 That’s right, fish and chips, that staple of the British diet, is not really British at all.
 Or at least it wasn’t.
-The roots of the dish—or at least the fish side of it—hail from Jewish culture in Iberia.
-Jews couldn’t cook on the Sabbath, so in medieval Portugal, they would fry fish on Friday afternoon so that it would be preserved to eat on Saturday.
+The roots of the dish, or at least the fish side of it, apparently hail from Jewish culture in Iberia.
+Jews couldn’t cook on the Sabbath, so in medieval Portugal, they fried fish on Friday afternoon so that it was preserved to eat on Saturday.
+And when Portuguese Jews immigrated to England starting in the late 15th century, they brought their recipe for fried cod and haddock.

-And when Portuguese Jews immigrated to England starting in the late 15th century.
-They brought with them their recipe for fried cod and haddock.
-Thomas Jefferson, on a visit to London, referred to eating “fried fish in the Jewish tradition” and a British cookbook from 1781 has a recipe for “the Jews’ way of preserving all sorts of fish.”
+Indeed, Thomas Jefferson, on a visit to London, referred to eating “fried fish in the Jewish tradition” and a British cookbook from 1781 has a recipe for “the Jews’ way of preserving all sorts of fish.”

 How the chips part of the dish ended up marrying fried fish is a bit murkier.
 Food historians can trace the origin of chips, or the misnamed French fries, to Belgium.
-The first “chippies” emerged in England in the 1860s.
-Today there are 10,000 fish and chip shops in the United Kingdom.

 Brockley’s Rock